Right to Information policy

 Making a decision on a Formal Access Application

-A decision on a formal access application can only be made by an officer of FACS who is authorised by the Secretary of the Department of Family and Community Services.
+A decision on a formal access application can only be made by an officer of DCJ who is authorised by the Secretary of the Department of Family and Community Services.

 - Information that was prepared for the dominant purpose of submission to Cabinet.